CoTrader launches a blockchain fund platform that lets you copy successful traders

 Social trading platforms aren’t new, but they are few and far between.
-The idea is simple — to alleviate pressure for new investors, they can copy the actions of successful traders.
+The idea is simple — to alleviate pressure, new investors can copy the actions of successful traders.

 Today, CoTrader is introducing a decentralised fund management platform that includes cryptocurrency.

-A blockchain trading platform, CoTrader has a lofty goal: It aims to disrupt investment funds and become the world’s largest outlet for all assets.
-CoTrader’s has a patent pending on technology it built to allow investors to copy the investments of successful traders while maintaining direct control.
+A blockchain trading platform, CoTrader has a lofty goal: to disrupt investment funds and become the world’s largest outlet for all assets.
+CoTrader has a patent pending on technology it built to allow investors to copy the investments of successful traders while maintaining direct control.

-So what makes this platform different from trading systems that already allow for social trading?
+So what makes this platform different from trading systems that already allow social trading?

 “Unlike eToro and prior platforms, CoTrader is a transparent and empowering blockchain technology that does away with the opacity and lack of control of the old, traditional investment funds industry,” CoTrader founder and CEO Gary Bernstein told me.
 “As a ‘cotrader’, you never have to give away control of the assets that you want someone to invest for you.”